slytomcat/yandex-disk-client/README.md

 jconfig.py - configuration object (dict | file in JSON) + tests - completed

-Cloud.py - wraper class for YD rest API + tests - completed
+Cloud.py - wraper class for YD rest API + tests - completed (but still is beeing amended)

-PoolExecutor.py - modified concurrent.futures.ThreadPoolExecutor
+PoolExecutor.py - modified concurrent.futures.ThreadPoolExecutor - completed
    * added method unfinished() - the number of unfinished tasks (which are currently executed and wait in queue).
 It's required for executor status control (when unfinished returns 0 then executor is in the idle state).
    * new working thread is created when number of existing threads is less than maximum allowed and if the number of unfinished tasks greater than number of threads.

 xmpp.py - some samples of xmpp client - draft

+pyinotify.py - fixed version (see https://github.com/seb-m/pyinotify/pull/135)

-Disk.py - primary YD client class skeleton - in progress
+Disk.py - primary YD client class - in progress